segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 1. Go to the Facebook Business [Event Manager Pixel Settings](https://www.facebook.com/events_manager/pixel/settings).
 2. Scroll down to the **Set up through a partner integration** section and click "Choose Partner".
 3. Choose Segment from the list of Partners.
-4. Toggle the switch to  "Authorize Segment Connection" and then click "Continue".
+4. Enable the setting to "Authorize Segment Connection" and then click **Continue**.

 ### Set up in Segment